sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_3_secure_embedding/embedding_3_secure_embedding.md

 **8:** Click Close.

-Paste the keys into a known safe location in case you need to use them later (you will!).
+Paste the credentials into a known safe location in case you need to use them later (you will!).

-We can use these keys for all embeds, but you may create as many keys as you prefer.
+We can use these credentials for all embeds, but you may create as many credentials as you prefer.

 ![Footer](assets/sigma_footer.png)
 <!-- END -->

-## Generate Embed Links
+## Generate Embed Path
 Return to our Workbook.

 Click the caret (▼) icon button to the right of the workbook title in the header.